Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

 \section{Delay-Phase Precoding for THz Massive MIMO}

 In this section, we will first introduce the beamforming mechanism in massive MIMO systems.
-Based on the beamforming mechanism, the beam split effect in THz massive MIMO will be revealed by analyzing the severe array gain loss caused by it.
-Then, to mitigate the severe array gain loss in THz massive MIMO systems, the DPP architecture will be proposed, and the corresponding array gain performance analysis will also be provided.
+Then, the beam split effect in THz massive MIMO will be revealed.
+After that, the DPP architecture will be proposed to mitigate the performance loss caused by the beam split effect.